 The next point to consider while planning your budget is to abide by the budget rules and limitations of your particular funding agency.
 Read each instruction carefully and remember not to deviate from it.
 It is expected of you to provide the exact list of items necessary for your project.

 Categorization of Each Item

-Thirdly, a breakdown of each item into its related category, should be made along with its cost.
-Breakdown of the budget item-wise and year-wise with cost calculation should be done.
+Thirdly, a breakdown of each item into its related category should be made along with its cost.
+A breakdown of the budget item-wise and year-wise with cost calculation should be done.
 Point out the recurring and nonrecurring items that are directly related to your research.
 All this planning is done beforehand to ensure proper budget management.

 Justification of Each Item